 Diagnosing Marine Velvet Disease

 Diagnosing Marine Velvet Disease can be challenging, because the initial symptoms can be subtle and easily overlooked.
-Early detection is crucial to stop the spread of the disease and increase the chances of successful treatment.
+Early detection is crucial to stop the spread of the disease and increase the chances of a successful treatment.

 To diagnose Marine Velvet Disease, a veterinarian or aquatic specialist will perform a thorough examination of the affected fish.
-They may use a microscope to look for the presence of Amyloodinium ocellatum on the fish’s skin, gills, or fins.
+They will use a microscope to look for the presence of Amyloodinium ocellatum on the fish’s skin, gills, or fins.
 They might do a skin scrape or biopsy to confirm the diagnosis.

 Stages of Marine Velvet Disease